Speed Racer

 None.

-Buy it... if you enjoy aggressive and frenetic suspense scores for large symphonic ensembles.
+Buy it... if you desire an aggressive and frenetic suspense environment for large symphonic ensemble that is presented on album as Bruce Broughton intended it to be heard.

-Avoid it... if you demand a sizable and distinct theme to your action scores.
+Avoid it... if you demand a sizable and distinct theme to anchor your otherwise technically impressive action scores.

 Broughton

-Narrow Margin: (Bruce Broughton) Among the better forgotten thrillers of the 1990's was Narrow Margin, a tale of witness protection from director Peter Hyams.
-Gene Hackman's deputy district attorney is assigned to protect book editor Anne Archer, who is the only witness of a mob assassination, from the wilderness of Canada back to Los Angeles to testify.
-The film rented an entire train for the majority of its running time, with the rail trek through British Columbia taking several suspenseful turns as killers from the mob have infiltrated the voyage.
-For train enthusiasts, this film ranks up there with Under Siege 2: Dark Territory as an exciting modern thriller, although Narrow Margin has the distinct advantage of featuring two outstanding actors in their prime.
-Hyams has been made notorious for his difficult relationships with members of his crew, and notably with his composers.
-Having worked with Jerry Goldsmith early in his career and then with half a dozen composers since, it is no surprise that there is no consistent composer for the majority of his films.
-Having scored four of Hyams' films, Bruce Broughton is the most frequent name on that list, with entries spanning the late 1980's and early 1990's.
-Broughton tackled Narrow Margin with a warranted sense of aggression and gritty edges, providing one the most frenetic action scores of his career.
-Assembling a diverse range of orchestral performers, Broughton's composition is lively and robust, with a consistent level of activity to accompany the film's non-stop suspense from start to finish.
-Unfortunately for Broughton, the lesson of Hyams' sometimes deranged thinking was not yet learned, and his score for Narrow Margin would suffer from repeated requests for re-scoring, and even after such work was finished, the score was chopped into pieces by the time it was heard in the cinemas.
+Narrow Margin: (Bruce Broughton) Among the better forgotten thrillers of the 1990's is Narrow Margin, a harrowing tale of witness protection from director Peter Hyams that was inspired by its 1950's film noir predecessor.
+A deputy district attorney played by Gene Hackman is assigned to protect a book editor (Anne Archer) who is the only witness of a mob assassination.
+The attorney's challenge is to escort her against her will from the wilderness of Canada back to Los Angeles to testify, eluding the mob's resources along the way.
+The production rented an entire train on which to shoot for the majority of its running time, with the rail trek through British Columbia taking several suspenseful turns as killers from the mob predictably infiltrate the voyage.
+For train enthusiasts, this film ranks up with Under Siege 2: Dark Territory and Runaway Train as an exciting modern thriller, though Narrow Margin has the distinct advantage of featuring two outstanding actors in their prime.
+Despite these perks, the film toiled in obscurity soon after its release.
+Hyams has always been notorious for his difficult relationships with members of his crew, however, and most notably with his composers.
+Having worked with Jerry Goldsmith early in his career and then moving on to half a dozen composers thereafter, it is no surprise that there was never a consistent composer for the majority of his films.
+Having written the music for four of Hyams' projects, however, Bruce Broughton is the most frequent name on that list (just ahead of John Debney), with entries spanning the late 1980's and early 1990's.
+Broughton, whose career was arguably also at its prime, tackled Narrow Margin with a warranted sense of aggression that remains gritty around the edges throughout its length, providing one the most frenetic action scores of his career.
+Assembling a diverse range of orchestral performers, Broughton's composition is lively and robust, featuring a consistent level of activity to accompany the film's non-stop suspense from start to finish.
+Unfortunately for the composer, the lesson of Hyams' sometimes deranged thinking was not yet learned, and his score for Narrow Margin would suffer from endless requests for the re-scoring of many scenes, and even after such work was completed, the finished product was chopped into pieces by the time it was heard in the cinemas.

 (View results for all titles)